Open Access Week 2015

 Framingham State University celebrates Open Access Week annually to highlight why colleges and universities should support open access to research.
-This year the library will be hosting a Wikipedia Edit-a-thon on the theme on the "Normal School Movement in Massachusetts".
-Details about the event are available here.
+This year the library will be hosting a Wikipedia Edit-a-thon to improve Open Access related pages.
+We will follow instructions about the Edit-a-thon through this website.

 Links on Open Access

 As defined by Budapest Open Access Initiative, "by 'open access' to this literature, we mean its free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
 The only constraint on reproduction and distribution, and the only role for copyright in this domain, should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited."